Veranstaltungen Thomas Mann House

 Die Wanderausstellung Thomas Mann: Democracy Will Win! findet in Zusammenarbeit mit dem Department of World Languages and Cultures der Universität in Nevada statt.

-"Sliced Memories"- Einzelausstellung der Ukrainischen Künstlerin Zhanna Kadyrova
+"Sliced Realities"- Einzelausstellung der Ukrainischen Künstlerin Zhanna Kadyrova

 Thomas Mann House (1550 N San Remo Drive, CA 90272)